hosseinmarvi/linux-initial-config/README.md

 The command "cb" can be used as an alias of "xclip -selection c".
 Example: "cat <file_name> | cb" will copy the contents of the file_name to the clipboard.

-Terminal, Brave Browser, and PyCharm will be added to startup applications.

 The command "auto-dark" sets the theme to Light/Dark according to time, and schedules one further change of theme at the next sunset/sunrise.

+Update, Auto-Dark, Brave Browser, and PyCharm will be added to startup applications.

 Various keyboard shortcuts will be added for different commands.